TatianaG-ka/Automation-tests-project-with-Playwright/README.md

 # 📝 About The Project <a id="about-the-project"></a>

-A sample framework for automation E2E and API tests.
+### A sample framework for automation E2E and API tests.
-I have prepared some tests cases to demonstrate how the framework works.
-My focus was not on them actually testing the application, but on showing how to write and structure the tests themselves.
-I chose CAG Test application, where even such simple tests sometimes require thoughtful solutions.
+I have prepared several test cases to demonstrate the functionality and structure of the automation framework.
+My primary focus was on illustrating how to write and organize the tests, rather than on the actual testing of the application.
+I selected the GAD Test application, as it presents scenarios where even simple tests demand thoughtful and creative solutions.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)